-Rugby League is a high speed contact sport in which it is inevitable that players will occasionally be injured.
-All those involved in the game have a legal duty of care to ensure that appropriate health & safety and first aid cover is available for protection of players.
-In addition a club has certain legal obligations to volunteers and if it allows the public access to its premises there are wider obligations to ensure their safety.
+Rugby League is a high-speed collision sport in which injuries to participants may occur.
+The Club and volunteers in roles of responsibility has a legal duty of care to ensure that appropriate health & safety and first aid cover is available for protection of players.
+In addition, a club has certain legal obligations to volunteers and if it allows the public access to its premises there are wider obligations to ensure their safety.
 The Community Game First Aid Standards focus solely on First Aid for playing, training and related matters.